sonatype/docker-nexus3/README.md

 ## Running

-To run, binding the exposed port 8081 to the host.
+To run, binding the exposed port 8081 to the host, use:

 ```
 $ docker run -d -p 8081:8081 --name nexus sonatype/nexus3